jhvanderschee/jekyllcodex/_without-plugin/instagram.md

 ### How it works

-I do not want to share how this exactly works, as that might start a cat and mouse game with Instagram... but I think this is absolutely awesome in its simplicity.
+I do not want to share how this exactly works, as that might start a cat and mouse game with Instagram.
 Please use this to your advantage and keep it quiet.
 Once your images are showing up (which might take a few seconds and one or two refreshes) they are no longer fetched from Instagram.
 Do you like it?
 [Buy me something!](/donate/)

 ### Installation